anjalihansda16/Business-Performance-Report/README.md

-# Task
+# Background
-You have been asked by the CEO and CMO to provide visuals on the metrics that they wish to analyse for the online retail store.
-You will gather the requirements and provide them with the type of visual that would be best suited to the scenario.
-The senior management wants to understand how their business is performing and what areas are the key strengths of the company.
-They are also focused on identifying opportunities that would lead to growth and generate more revenue in the future.
+As a Data Analyst at Tata Consulting Services (TCS), I worked on a project for a client, an online retail company's CEO and CMO.
+The client sought a detailed analysis of their business performance to identify key strengths and uncover opportunities for future growth and revenue generation.
+My responsibility was to gather their requirements, analyze the data, and design tailored visuals and insights to meet their strategic needs.

 ## Table of Contents
 - [Business Questions](#business-questions)